yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/network-multicast-is-available.markdown

 weight: 300
 ---

+{% summary %}{% endsummary %}

-{% summary %}Used to determine whether multicast is available.{% endsummary %}
+Used to determine whether multicast is available.

 # Syntax